 When you need to remove a bad smell, your first step is to air out the room.
 The easiest way to do this is open all the windows and leave them open for 24 hours, if you can.
-You might also invest in an air purifier to add oomph to your effort.
+You might also invest in an air purifier or plants to increase your efforts.

 Carpets are notorious for trapping odors, so cleaning your carpet is a must if you want to rid your apartment of cigarette smell.
 You can turn to another trusty friend in green cleaning, baking soda.
 Sprinkle it on the carpet and leave it on for at least 30 minutes or up to 72 hours; then, vacuum.
 This should lift away the stink and residue.

 If the baking soda/vacuuming combination doesn’t work, you might try steam cleaning or a powerful cleaning product like Nature’s Miracle.
 Consumers rave about its ability to eradicate pet odors, and the word online is that it also works on cigarette smoke.
 Look for it at most pet stores.

 If you have wooden floors and doors, be sure to use a wood-friendly cleaner.
 Mop the floor first and make sure you change the water when needed.
 You might need to hand-scrub the corners, baseboards and door frames.
 If it’s really bad, you should consider replacing them.

 Here are two spots you may not have considered to be cigarette smell traps: windows and mirrors.
 Like walls, these surfaces can get covered with residue.
 Be sure to clean them thoroughly with — you guessed it — vinegar and warm water.